 Lower back pain, whether acute (short-term) or chronic (long-term), can stem from a number of sources.
 Everything from genetics, age, weight, and activity level (low or high) can contribute to pesky back pain lower in the spine.
 Your feet help align the spine and promote healthy biomechanics and movement from the ground up.
 The right foot support maintains spinal alignment, creating a stable foundation for daily movement.
-Your feet may seem far from your lower back, but they can (and do) play an integral role in back pain management.
+Your feet may seem far from your lower back, but your feet and back pain are tightly connected and they can (and do) play an integral role in back pain management.

 The Lowdown on Lower Back Pain and Feet

 The human body functions as an interconnected system.
 When one part of the system isn’t pulling its weight or isn’t aligned properly, the rest of the system suffers.
 For example, people who spend all day sitting at a desk often develop tightness or weakness in the core muscles—the lower back, abdominals, hips, and glutes.

 Tight hip flexors and weak glutes can cause tilting in the pelvis, putting more pressure and tension on the lower back.
 Muscle imbalances can throw off spinal alignment enough to change your walking gait, further aggravating the back.
 Over time, the foot’s muscles, tendons, and ligaments can weaken or loosen, contributing to alignment and muscle problems throughout the body.

 The ways your body specifically moves, your personal biomechanics contribute to your back health, too.
 Your feet support your entire body weight in a relatively small area.
 Consequently, any weakness, injury, or misalignment may be felt in the ankles, knees, hips, and lower back; back pain and sore feet together can be a sign that the pain in your body might be coming from your feet.